learn-co-curriculum/dsc-mle/README.md

 ```
 ['Heads', 'Heads', 'Tails', 'Tails', 'Tails', 'Heads', 'Tails', 'Heads', 'Heads', 'Heads']
 ```
 Considering its a random experiment, you can say that there has to be *some* underlying parameter for the outcome of a coin flip.
 Also, consider other random experiments with dice rolls.
-Can you identify a parameter that determines the outcome of such experiments ?
+Can you identify a parameter that determines the outcome of such experiments?

 Parameter Inference is all to do with identifying that parameter with its optimal value.
 The first key step in this process is Maximum Likelihood Estimation (MLE).